ucbds-infra/otter-grader/docs/index.md

 Note the lack of the `.py` extension; `Notebook.check` automatically adds this when finding the test case.

-Although it is possible to export manual submission PDFs from the command line usage of otter, the `Notebook` object includes a method that exports the notebook for each student so that they can submit these themselves.
+Although it is possible to export manual submission PDFs from the command line usage of otter, the `Notebook` API includes a method that exports the notebook for each student so that they can submit these themselves.
 This functionality is included because generating all PDFs at once requires a significant amount of time.
 To have students export their own notebooks, add the cell below to the notebook.

 ```python
 grader.export("/path/to/notebook")